Morakot/p6spy/src/site/markdown/2.0/configandusage.md

 * defaults

 For the full list of available options, see the section [Common Property File Settings](#settings).
-Please note that providing any of these via System properties/Environment variables/[Connection specific properties](#connectionproperties) is possible, using the particular property name following naming rule: `p6spy.config.<property name>=<property value>`
+Please note that providing any of these via System properties/Environment variables/[JDBC URL or specific properties](#connectionproperties) is possible, using the particular property name following naming rule: `p6spy.config.<property name>=<property value>`

 Please be aware of the restriction.
 In fact this also means you need to be aware of values set by the lower